-- 1. P.S. to Principal Secretary (Education), Directorate of Education, GNCT of Delhi. - P.S. to Director (Education), Directorate of Education, GNCT of Delhi. - DDE (North West-B) ensure the compliance of the above order by the school management. - In-charge (I.T Cell) with the request to upload on the website of this Directorate.
-4.
+1. P.S. to Secretary (Education), Directorate of Education, GNCT of Delhi.

+2. P.S. to Director (Education), Directorate of Education, GNCT of Delhi.

+- 3. DDE (North West B) to ensure the compliance of the above order by the School Management. - 4.
+In-charge (I.T Cell) with the request to upload on the website of this Directorate.